Michelle-bit-web/join/README.md

 📝 Summary board.
 The summary gives an overview about all current tasks and the next upcoming date.

 📒 Contact page.
 Here, you can add or edit contacts to collaborate on your projects.

+🖼️ Image upload by click or drag & drop.
+You can upload images for contacts and tasks.
+For tasks multiple images can be uploaded at once.

 🧭 Single-Page Routing for easy navigation.